-Figure 5: Compliance with the STEMI care bundle by individual component
+Figure 5: Compliance with the STEMI care bundle by individual component t patients who were initially pain free and later developed pain but did not receive analgesia

 - 73.7% of patients received the complete STEMI care bundle, up from 70.8% in 2021/22. - The provision of analgesia remains the element of the care bundle which is most often not delivered.
 This year 78.5% of patients received analgesia or had a valid exception, up from 77.6% last year.